thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/README.md

 The environment for this project is managed with [conda](https://www.anaconda.com/download/success).

-To create the environment, run:
+To create the environment, run the following command, tailored to your system:

 ### ARM64 (Apple Silicon) (zsh shell)
 ```